usdoj-crt/beta-ada/_pages/topics/mobility-devices.md

 ---
 title: Mobility Devices
 description: Some people with disabilities use mobility devices to get around, such as walkers, wheelchairs, or other power-driven devices.
-A person with a disability has the right to choose the mobility device best suited to their needs.
-The ADA has different requirements depending on the type of mobility device being used.
+People with disabilities may use a variety of mobility devices based on their needs.
 permalink: /topics/mobility-devices/
-published: false
 lead: |-
-   Some people with disabilities use mobility devices to get around.
-A person with a disability has the right to choose the mobility device best suited to their needs.
+   Some people with disabilities use mobility devices to get around, such as walkers, wheelchairs, or other power-driven devices.
+People with disabilities may use a variety of mobility devices based on their needs.

    In the ADA, these mobility devices fall into two main categories:
-   1. Wheelchairs (manual or power-driven) and manual devices
+   1. Wheelchairs (manual or power-driven) and manually powered devices
    2. Other power-driven mobility devices (OPDMDs)
 ---